tnichols217/notes/MUTH 104/Notes/Maple Leaf Rag.md

 		- AABBCCA
 	- Bridges would often be included anywhere in the piece in the subdominant key, between themes or at the beginning

+# Scott Joplin

+- Son of a freed slave
+- Wanted to popularize and make ragtime an upperclass musical experience

+# Maple Leaf Rag